Capturing Glastonbury Festival

 DEA Aviation, a world leading technology-led provider of specialized aerial data acquisition services had its high-efficiency Diamond DA-42 aircraft fitted with a Phase One PAS150 compact aerial camera system with an RS-50mm lens.
 The DEA experts chose Phase One imaging technology because it was “just right.”
 The system could both capture and efficiently process the requisite high quality aerial images and offer superior flexibility and ease of installation.

-A total of 246 images were captured with a 60 percent forward and 30 percent side overlap used.
+A total of 246 images were captured with a 60% forward and 30% side overlap used.
 The whole dataset was processed and delivered in one week, due to the efficiency of iX-Process, Phase One’s proprietary processing solution.
 With iX-Process it was possible to radiometrically, and geometrically correct all captured raw files, and export to Tiff files in less than two hours.
 This meant that data was quickly ingested into the AT and further downstream processing was extremely efficient.

 Paul Evans, the Senior Business Manager for DEA described the process: “With great support from Phase One we completed a very successful flight over one of the world's iconic events.
 The camera technology of the PAS150 system delivered high quality imagery, and because the PAS150 system is robust, compact and lightweight we could fly using our fuel efficient and low carbon emission Diamond DA-42 aircraft."